-While CannonDesign will ultimately occupy 35,000 SF on the mezzanine level of 50 Fountain Plaza next spring, our team will initially move into temporary space in the same building this August.
+While CannonDesign will ultimately occupy 35,000 SF on the mezzanine level of 50 Fountain Plaza next spring, our team will initially move into temporary space in 10 Fountain Plaza starting September.
 Starting today and while in the temporary space, our in-house workplace strategy and design teams will plan and design our new permanent workplace.
 CannonDesign is also already redesigning the lobby space at 50 Fountain Plaza.
 Together, the projects will showcase our ability to transform spaces, and create a hub for the workplace of the future perfectly calibrated to our team’s needs.

 “This is about CannonDesign physically moving downtown, but also about moving toward exciting new possibilities for our team, Fountain Plaza, the urban core and the Buffalo region,” explained Michael Tunkey, Principal for CannonDesign.
 “Our new workplace will be a testament to the innovation, creativity and passion that fuels CannonDesign, and we’ll bring the best minds, resources and design capabilities here from across our global network to move Buffalo toward an even brighter future.”

 CannonDesign researched numerous possibilities for its move downtown before selecting 50 Fountain Plaza.
 The building stood out as the right solution for numerous reasons.